 - Submit evidence of graduation from a Master’s of Science in Nursing (MSN) program, or concurrent enrollment, from a nationally accredited nursing graduate program, that includes, at a minimum, graduate courses in nursing theory and research.

-- Licensure as a registered nurse (RN) in good standing, and eligible for licensure in the State in which clinical practicums will be completed.
+- Submit proof of licensure as a registered nurse (RN) without disqualification, and eligible for licensure in the State in which clinical practicums will be completed.

-Because of course constraints, only a limited number of students will be admitted to the Post-master’s Nurse Educator Certificate Program.
+Because of course constraints, only a limited number of students will be admitted to the Nurse Educator Certificate program.
 Complete applications are reviewed on an ongoing basis.
 Admission is on a space available basis.
-Students may pursue either part-time or full-time study; however, all course work in the Post-Master’s Nurse Educator Certificate Program must be completed within 5 years.
+Students may pursue either part-time or full-time study; however, all course work in the Nurse Educator Certificate program must be completed within 5 years.